Disappearance of Zelimkhan Murdalov: Background

 On 7 January 2001, a criminal investigation was opened into Murdalov's disappearance.
-The investigation found that on 3 January 2001, Murdalov was taken into a cell in the district police of Oktyabrsky district of Grozny by Lapin and another unidentified official; there Lapin had beaten Murdalov with a truncheon and subjected him to electric shock treatment.
-Witnesses told the court that while in the cell, Murdalov could hardly stand and lost consciousness several times; his arm was broken, his ear torn and he had received concussion to his head.
-The next day Lapin and some colleagues took Murdalov out of the cell; since then his fate and whereabouts remain unknown.
+The investigation found that on 3 January 2001, Murdalov was taken into a cell in the district police of Oktyabrsky district of Grozny by former OMON officer Sergei Lapin and another unidentified official; there Lapin had beaten Murdalov with a truncheon and subjected him to electric shock treatment.
+Witnesses told the court that while in the cell, Murdalov could hardly stand and lost consciousness several times; his arm was broken, his ear was torn, and he had received a concussion.
+The next day, Lapin and some colleagues took Murdalov out of the cell; since then his fate and whereabouts remain unknown.
 It emerged in court that he was tortured in detention in an attempt to turn him into an informant.
-In 2005 and again in 2007, former OMON officer Sergei Lapin was sentenced to prison for the torture of Zelimkhan Murdalov.
+In 2005 and again in 2007, Lapin was sentenced to prison for the torture of Zelimkhan Murdalov.